MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/package-version-numbering.md

 | neutral, v1.0.0.1 <br> x86, v1.0.0.0 <br> x64, v1.0.0.0 <br> ARM, v1.0.0.0 | x86, v1.0.0.1 <br> x64, v1.0.0.1 <br> ARM, v1.0.0.1 | v1.0.0.1 for the architecture of the customer's computer. | Nothing for customers running the neutral, v1.0.0.1 version app. <br> v1.0.0.0 will be updated to v1.0.0.1 for customers running v1.0.0.0 of the app built for their computer's specific architecture. |
 | x86, v1.0.0.1 <br> x64, v1.0.0.1 <br> ARM, v1.0.0.1 | x86, v1.0.0.2 <br> x64, v1.0.0.2 <br> ARM, v1.0.0.2 | v1.0.0.2 for the architecture of the customer's computer.  | v1.0.0.1 will be updated to v1.0.0.2 for customers running either v1.0.0.1 of the app built for their computer's specific architecture. |

+> [!NOTE]
-> **Note**  Unlike .appx packages, the version numbers in any .xap packages are not considered when determining which package to provide a given customer.
+> Unlike .appx packages, the version numbers in any .xap packages are not considered when determining which package to provide a given customer.
 To update a customer from one .xap package to a newer one, make sure to remove the older .xap in the new submission.